-Mary: Sod off.
+Mary: Piss off.
 You made me travel hundreds of miles on a donkey, to give birth in a fucking shed, and then you immediately start talking about my sister.
 Think yourself lucky I’ve not nutted you.

 Joseph: Erm… I was going to mention that.

 Mary: Don’t you speak to me.
-Right, chuckles, you got a gift for the baby ‘n’ all?
+Right, chuckles, have you got a gift for the baby ‘n’ all?

 Wise Man #2: Indeed, I have.
 I bring Frankincense.